Axolotl Care Hub Axolotl Care Hub The Complete Guide

-Axolotl Gill Loss: Causes and Recovery Support Guide
+Axolotl Gill Loss: Causes, Tracking, and Recovery Support

-Axolotl gill shrinkage or loss signals stress.
-Learn causes, safe improvements, and when damage needs urgent attention with our complete guide.
+Axolotl gill shrinkage or loss can signal stress.
+Learn common causes, safe setup improvements, tracking tips, and when to seek veterinary help.

-Healthy axolotl gills look feathery and full.
-If the gills shrink, fray, or look “burned back,” it’s usually not a mystery disease — it’s often the result of ongoing stress.
+Healthy axolotl gills usually look feathery and full for that individual animal.
+If the gills shrink, fray, or look “burned back,” the cause is often ongoing stress from water quality, temperature, flow, infection, or repeated disturbance.

 What Gill Loss Can Look Like